 Since 2007, the sparsely populated San Agustin Plains has been a controversial basin: a company applied for a permit to pump 54,000 acre-feet per year and to pipe that water to a region outside of the Plains.
 In 2009, the neighboring watershed to the south, Alamosa Creek — the only perennial stream in the region — faced similar pressure with a mining company exploring for beryllium.
 In response to these pressures and questions about the hydrogeology of this area, the NM Bureau of Geology began an integrated geologic and hydrologic study of the basins in 2009.

-We are in the process of completing a final set of reports of this study.
-The geology of the San Agustin Plains is dominated by the erosion of the surrounding mountains made of volcanic and sandstones originally sourced from volcanic rocks into two basins, the Eastern and Western San Agustin Plains.
+The geology of the San Agustin Plains is dominated by the erosion of the surrounding mountains made of volcanics and sandstones originally sourced from volcanic rocks into two basins, the Eastern and Western San Agustin Plains.
 The Eastern San Agustin Plains is formed by three distinct sub-basins: the North graben, the C-N graben and the White Lake graben.
 Datil, the proposed development and the VLA are in the North graben.
-Our initial results show
+Our initial results show:

 - The primary aquifer of the San Agustin Plains is made of basin-fill deposits (gravels, sands and muds) that become less and less transmissive further into the basin.
 In the surrounding mountains, thin alluvial aquifers (sands and gravels) and variably fractured volcanic rocks are the primary aquifers.

 - The San Agustin Plains drains out of its southwestern corner, not into upper Alamosa Creek; therefore, the San Agustin Plains is not hydrologically connected to the Rio Grande watershed.

 - Based on detailed examination of the geology from two wells, we estimate that the ground may subside by as much as 6 inches for every 10 ft of groundwater drawdown due to pumping.